A curvature approach to fatness: Some new rigidity results for fat bundles

-We now complete the proof of Theorem \ref{ithm:symmetricfiber}.
-Given a fat Riemannian submersion with connected fibers, fixed a fiber $F$, we construct an explicit local isometry reversing the geodesics on $F$.
-This is achieved using a classical construction by Cartan, which can be found in \cite{E1929} or in \cite[Theorem 1.3.3, p.
-9]{gorodski} and \cite[Chapter 8.2]{do1992riemannian}. \begin{theorem} The fiber $F$ of a fat Riemannian submersion with totally geodesic leaves $\pi : F\hookrightarrow (M,\textsl g) \rightarrow B$ is a symmetric space whenever $\mathrm{sec}(\ga) \geq 0$.
-In addition, if $\dim F > 1$, $F$ has positive sectional curvature at the normal homogeneous space metric. \end{theorem} \begin{proof} Since the fibers are totally geodesic and $\ga$ has non-negative sectional curvature, it must hold that for every $x \in M$ (Corollary \ref{cor:symmetricimposed}):
+As our last result for this section, we prove \begin{theorem} The fiber $F$ of a fat Riemannian submersion with totally geodesic leaves $\pi: F\hookrightarrow (M,\ga) \rightarrow (B,\ga_B)$ is a symmetric space if $\mathrm{sec}(\ga) \geq 0$. \end{theorem} \begin{proof} Since the fibers are totally geodesic and $\ga$ has non-negative sectional curvature, it must hold that for every $x \in M$ (Corollary \ref{cor:symmetricimposed}):